gmartins-dev/tea-roulette/README.md

 The application integrates with the your own API, which provides:
 - User management
-- Random tea maker selection
+- Random drink runnner selection
 - Drink run tracking
 - Persistent data storage